rekomerio/LED-ESP-Websocket/README.md

 You will need to build your own circuit to drive the strip.
 Parts needed:
 * Wemos Mini D1 or alternative
-* 3x Transistor or MOSFET's to suit your needs (I use MPS 13)
+* 3x Transistor or MOSFET's to suit your needs (I use MPS 13, but I dont recommend them as I already burnt one set)
-* 3x 10ohm resistor (depends on the transistors you use and the power consumption of your strip)
+* 3x 220ohm resistor (depends on the transistors you use and the power consumption of your strip)
 * RGB LED